bbc/tal/other/contributing.md

 # Contributing

 <p class="lead">TAL is licensed under Apache v2.0</p>
+TAL is  licensed under a dual licensing approach.
+You are welcome to make submissions under the Apache v 2.0 license.

 We welcome any contributors.
 There are two ways you might become a contributor: